 Instructions

-When noodles are cooked, add them to a large bowl with the sauce.
-Add in tempeh and mix.
+- When noodles are cooked, add them to a large bowl with the sauce.

 Wow you were not exaggerating… I hate tempeh and this recipe changed my mind!
 My husband bought a package of it for me and I’ve been putting off using it.
 I just made this recipe and am eating it as I type this and it is delicious.
 I didn’t have almond butter so I used chunky peanut butter and it still turned out great, and the fact that it only took about 15 minutes is amazing.
 Thanks for the recipe, and I can’t wait to try your other ones 🙂